tweag/rules_nixpkgs/docs/remote-execution-tutorial.md

 2. Configure remote execution.

-We can't give exact instructions for this steps because it on your specific setup and the executors or third party service you're using.
+We can't give exact instructions for this step because it depends on your specific setup and the executors or third party service you're using.

 Overall this should not affect the way `rules_nixpkgs` works once the Nix paths are available on the